 The course consists of 7 lectures, which last 2 hours each.
 The course starts with one introductory lecture, and we will discuss one different theme in the next 6 lecture sessions, incorporating a critical discussion of the literature and clinical cases with an expert in the field.
 Attendance during each of the 7 lectures is mandatory.

-The final grade is based on a written exam (40% of final mark) and an individual written case-report (60% of final mark).
+The final grade is based on a written exam (70% of final mark) and a case report written in duos (30% of final mark)

 Active participation in the workgroups is required but not officially assessed.

 The Institute of Psychology follows the policy of the Faculty of Social and Behavioural Sciences to systematically check student papers for plagiarism with the help of software.
+All students are required to take and pass the Scientific Integrity Test with a score of 100% in order to learn about the practice of integrity in scientific writing.
+Students are given access to the quiz via a module on Brightspace.
 Disciplinary measures will be taken when fraud is detected.
 Students are expected to be familiar with and understand the implications of this fraud policy.

 Literature related to each workgroup topic will be provided during the course.
 A few examples: